SkoUtes/cloudlab-ondemand-profile/README.md

 ### Keycloak Authentication

 Access the Keycloak GUI and log in with the user `admin` and the admin password stored in the `/root` directory.
 After logging in switch to the `ondemand` realm by selecting it from the drop-down menu on the top left.
-Then create a a test user by going to the `users` tab and give it a password by clicking on credentials, entering a password, and clicking save password with `temporary password` set to OFF.
+Next create a test user by going to the `users` tab and give it a password by clicking on credentials, entering a password, and clicking save password with `temporary password` set to OFF.
 Then, go to the OnDemand terminal and create a user with the same name and password using:

 ```bash
 useradd "test-user"